Cray-HPE/docs-csm/install/prepare_site_init.md

 *   Cluster-wide network configuration settings required by Helm Charts deployed by product stream Loftsman Manifests
 *   [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets)
-*   Sealed Secret Generate Blocks -- an form of plain-text input that renders to a Sealed Secret
+*   Sealed Secret Generate Blocks -- a form of plain-text input that renders to a Sealed Secret
 *   Helm Chart value overrides that are merged into Loftsman Manifests by product stream installers